megabytesme/banman/README.md

 # Ban Manager
-Plugin for manually banning people and kicking them on your BeamMP server.
+A BeamMP plugin for banning and kicking on BeamMP servers.
 Supports multiple servers with one file.

 #### Set up:
 To install just move the banman folder into `Resources/Server/`.
 Banlist and perms files need to be moved one directory up from where the BeamMP-server executable is located.